 There is no peace between the United States of America and New Zealand.
 I hope this news doesn't mean that we start landing troops on their beaches.

 There is no peace, but there is no war either.
 There is nothing.
 You don't have peace with your bank manager, nor with the plumber or maid.

 Peace is not a lack of conflict.
 The fact that we don't argue doesn't mean we have peace.
 Peace is the coming together of minds.

 "Peace now" is as absurd a statement as "agree now."

-It is possible to have peace even though you both have the wrong beliefs.
-When both Abraham and Sarah believed it was not possible to have children, they had peace.
-And therefore God did not tell Sarah that Abraham did not believe (in Chapter 17.)
+When Abraham and Sarah both believed it was not possible to have children, they had peace.
+And therefore God did not tell Sarah that Abraham did not believe (in Chapter 17).

 Only when Abraham came to believe it was possible and Sarah did not, then they no longer had peace.
 At that point, therefore, God came and told Abraham, "You don't have peace.
 Talk to your wife."

 If you want to have peace you have to work out your differences.